 Be sober and alert.
 Your enemy the devil, like a roaring lion, is on the prowl looking for someone to devour.
 Resist him, strong in your faith, because you know that your brothers and sisters throughout the world are enduring the same kinds of suffering.

 The believers Peter wrote to in the passage above were suffering under the ruthless and barbaric attacks of Nero.
 Remember, the devil has children too (John 6:70-71; Matthew 13:36-42).
 Peter affirms that the devil is responsible for devouring God’s people.
-The language he uses is quite appropriate because the devil (cloaked in Nero) was feeding the Christians to the lions.
+The language he uses is quite appropriate because there’s little doubt who motivated Nero to feed Christians to the lions.
 The one who hated them is the same one who is still seeking to destroy God’s children.
 For this reason, we need to be ready and alert to his assaults.
 When we are attacked by people, we must remember that we are not fighting people.
 The devil just uses people as his pawns.
 He hates us because he hates Jesus!

 Ephesians 6:13-18